phillmv/okayfail.com/source/2016/how-strikes-covered-media.html.markdown

 ---
 layout: post
 occurred_at: 2016-07-05
-title: How Strikes Are Covered in the Media
+subject: How Strikes Are Covered in the Media
 ---

 **HOST:** To talk about the ongoing labour dispute, we’ve reached Mr. CEO.
 Mr CEO, why are we about to see service disruptions?